jaihan/react-atomic-pwa/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Features

+- Login functionalities
+- Simple home page with card-like content

-## Try out the progressive web app
+## Try out live site

-The app is deployed at [netlify](nifty-swartz-118722.netlify.app)
+The app is deployed at netlify [live site](https://fervent-sammet-a8f50f.netlify.app)